-- Human Resources Hiring of employees, performance management system - Procurement Acquisition of goods and services - Information Technology Administrative information systems and technical support services - Business Affairs Departmental budgeting and accounting
+- Human Resources Hiring of employees, performance management system. - Procurement Acquisition of goods and services. - Information Technology Administrative information systems and technical support services. - Business Affairs Departmental budgeting and accounting.

 Department heads/chairs are responsible for evaluating the performance of their unit and serve as a catalyst for process improvement.
 Project teams are organized for the purpose of implementing significant software applications, reviewing current processes, and recommending process adaptation.
+An example of a multi-year, large project that has created college-wide evaluation of processes is the implementation of a new administrative information system.